-Chania (say “Hanya”) must be the loveliest port town in Greece.
+Chania (pronounced “Hanya”) is considered the loveliest port town in Greece.
 Swallows soar in sheer blue skies above the semicircle of tall Venetian houses around its picture-perfect Old Harbour.
 The tables of scores of bars and restaurants line the quayside.
 Behind the harbour front, narrow, traffic-free shopping lanes thread through the atmospheric Old Town.
 On either side of the town, sandy beaches stretch along the coast.

 Corfu is considered by many to be the most beautiful of all the Greek islands.
-It is the greenest of the Ionian Islands and probably also the best known.
-The island offers a beguiling landscape of wild flowers, cypress trees, olive trees and several seductively sandy beaches.
-Corfu also has a major vegetable garden which gives the fresh mountain air a pleasant scent.
-To the south of Corfu town is Moraitika and Messonghi which have beautiful scenery and beaches.
-However, the west coast of the island is the most attractive as that is the place where you will find some of the prettiest countryside around and it is also here that you will find the small coves with the sandy beaches surrounded by cliffs and trees.
-The north coast is more typical Greek with a rocky coastline where the crystal clear water has chopped into pebbled bays and coves.
+The island offers a beguiling landscape of wild flowers, cypress trees, olive trees and luxurious sandy beaches.
+The west coast of the island boasts some of the prettiest countryside and small coves with sandy beaches surrounded by cliffs and trees.
+The north is defined by a rocky coastline where the crystal clear water has chopped into pebbled bays and coves.

-Rhodes, the pearl of Mediterranean, is a cosmopolitan island, combining unique natural beauty, archaeological wealth, great beaches and intensive nightlife.
-It’s a place for everyone: youthful and family friendly, romantic and modern.
-That’s why Rhodes is one of the world’s top tourist destinations!
+Rhodes, the pearl of the Mediterranean region, is a cosmopolitan island that combines unique natural beauty and archaeological wealth with stunning beaches and intensive nightlife.
+This is a place for everyone: simultaneously youthful and family friendly, romantic and modern.

-The Venetians – who owned it for 600 years – called it ’the Flower of the East.’
-Zakynthos is still one of the lushest and loveliest Greek islands, with green hillsides covered with flowers in spring and early summer, white cliffs dropping to dazzling turquoise waters, and some of the best beaches in Greece.
-Even better, it claims to have more sun than any other Greek island – and it has sizzling nightlife to match.
+Called "the Flower of the East" by the Venetians, Zakynthos is still one of the lushest and most-loved Greek islands, with green hillsides covered with flowers in spring and early summer, cliffs dropping to dazzling turquoise waters, and some of the country´s best beaches.